 It wasn't pretty.
 It wasn't eloquent.
-There are no hearts or Cupid's bows, no cutesy sayings, no X's and O's.
+There were no hearts or Cupid's bows, no cutesy sayings, no X's and O's.
 But my husband sent me a love note this morning.
 And today?
 Today, it's everything.

 This week has been tough so far.
 If anyone tries to tell you being an entrepreneur is easy, just assume they're lying.
 Being an entrepreneur is like riding a rollercoaster - with no seatbelt.
 The highs are high, the lows are low, and you're never quite sure whether you're strapped in and ready to go.